 How A Fuel Injection System Works

-Different parts of the engine are equipped with sensors that give information to the ECU about the amount of fuel and make adjustments if needed.
-The various sensor have been listed and explained in the above part of this article.
+Sensors installed in various engine parts inform the ECU about the fuel level and allow for necessary adjustments.
+The various sensors have been listed and explained in the above part of this article.

 Advantages